Special Event Draws

 The price of a line in Lotto was increased to £2 when the game was refreshed in October 2013 and, to celebrate the revamped game, the first two Saturday draws on the 5th and the 12th each offered a guaranteed £10 million jackpot.

 There was also a guaranteed jackpot of £10 million to commemorate the Queen's Golden Jubilee in June 2002.
 To find out more about previous changes to Lotto visit the Lotto history page.

 Lotto Raffle offers a fixed set of 20 £20,000 prizes and one £1 million prize for each Lotto draw and special occasions are often used as a reason to offer more prizes.
-On Saturday 10th October 2015, Lotto Millionaire Raffle will offer 25 separate prizes, each worth £1 million, to celebrate the changes made to the popular supplementary game.
-Players who will match the winning codes on the night will be part of a record-breaking evening as Lotto will create more millionaires in one night than ever before.”
+On Saturday 10th October 2015, Lotto Millionaire Raffle offered 25 separate prizes, each worth £1 million, to celebrate the changes made to the popular supplementary game.
+Players who matched the winning codes on the night were part of a record-breaking evening as Lotto created more millionaires in one night than ever before.”